Ukhta: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with four urban-type settlements (Borovoy, Vodny, Shudayag, and Yarega) and thirteen rural localities, incorporated as the town of republic significance of Ukhta—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Ukhta is incorporated as Ukhta Urban Okrug.

 Economy

 Ukhta lies within the Timan-Pechora Basin, an important oil and gas-producing region.
 The oilfields lie just south of the city.
-Some of the Ukhta's oil is refined locally; most, however, is piped to oil refineries between St. Petersburg and Moscow.
-There have been a few gas pipeline explosions at a distance of Eight kilometres (five miles) from the town since the 1990s.
+Some of the Ukhta's oil is refined locally; most is piped to oil refineries between St. Petersburg and Moscow.
+There have been a few gas pipeline explosions eight kilometres (five miles) from the town since the 1990s.

 Climate

 Ukhta has a continental subarctic climate (Dfc) with long, very cold winters and short, warm summers.
 Compared with areas at a similar latitude in Siberia, winters are less extreme, but still much longer than summer and bitterly cold by European standards.